Bing Ads

 • Inhaling fumes

-• Head, neck, or chest injuries
+• Trauma to the head, neck, or chest

 • Smoking